 Original article: Welcome to the Samsung Galaxy Note 10 and Galaxy Note 10 Plus update hub.
 Here, you’ll find everything you need to know about the latest Galaxy Note 10 and Note 10 Plus updates.
 That includes their current versions and when future updates are likely to arrive.
 Keep in mind that the Galaxy Note 10 and Galaxy Note 10 Plus generally receive their updates at the same time.

 Samsung Galaxy Note 10 and Galaxy Note 10 Plus update

-The Galaxy Note 10 line launched with Android 9 Pie.
+The Galaxy Note 10 line launched in August 2019 with the then-latest version of Android, Android 9 Pie.
 Like most Android flagships, these are expected to receive at least two major updates in their lifetimes.
-The first major update will be Android 10, which publicly launched toward the beginning of September.
-It’ll take a bit longer for Samsung to roll out Android 10 to the Galaxy Note 10 line, but it should only take a few months at most.

 |Samsung Galaxy Note 10/Note 10 Plus update availability||Android 10||Android 11|

 Let us know which Galaxy Note 10 update you’re rocking in the comments.
 Also, feel free to tip us if you’ve spotted a recent update we’ve missed!